sstelfox/stelfox.net/content/blog/2014-05-23-chain-loading-kernels.md

 custom changes to the preliminary init system depending on what I needed to get done, especially with the last one which I may cover in a different article.

-In all cases these were done on a RedHat based distribution like CentOS, Scientific Linux, RHEL, or even Fedora.
+In all cases these were done on a Red Hat based distribution like CentOS, Scientific Linux, RHEL, or even Fedora.
 For those users of Debian based systems you'll need to adjust the scripts too your system though I can't imagine anything other than the package names changing.